NextLevelTiming/neon-timing-protocol/README.md

 > There are a few things left to finish before we recommend using the Neon Timing Protocol for use.

 - [ ] Get feedback from community
+- [ ] Communication protocol examples
+  - [ ] Serial
+  - [ ] Socket.io
 - [ ] Support satellite -> hub -> race computer communication
     - The current issue is that things like `handshake_ack` won't make it back to the originating device
 - [ ] Consider converting "race time over" event type back to "race last lap"
 - [ ] Finalize handshake and event commands
+- [ ] Ensure the 200 character message limit is possible with the defined protocol.
+Increase as needed.
+- [ ] Host vs client?
+Is there P2P communication or is it all client to host?
 - [ ] Finish documentation